UN M49: Private-use codes and reserved codes

 Beside the codes standardized above, the numeric codes 900 to 999 are reserved for private-use in ISO 3166-1 (under agreement by the UNSD) and in the UN M.49 standard.
 They may be used for any other groupings or subdivision of countries, territories and regions.

 Some of these private-use codes may be found in some UN statistics reports and databases, for their own specific purpose.
 They are not portable across databases from third parties (except through private agreement), and may be changed without notice.

 Note that the code 000 is reserved and not used for defining any region.
 It is used in absence of data, or for data in which no region (not even the World as a whole) is applicable.
 For unknown or unencoded regions, private-use codes should preferably be used.

 For example, the Unicode Common Locale Data Repository uses 961 for its grouping Outlying Oceania.

 Extensions to M.49

-Early editions of M.49 used one- or two-digit prefixes to designate economic regions rather than assigning 3-digit codes.
-These two digit prefixes were designed to be used to easily aggregate data through the use of prefix matching, and regions could be specified collectively by using the 000 code as a base to which the prefix would be added.
-For example, by prefixing 13 to Algeria's code, 012, to create the five-digit code 13012, Algeria could be identified as being in North Africa (13000), which is itself in Africa (10000).
+Early editions of M.49 used one- or two-digit affixes to designate economic regions rather than assigning 3-digit codes to them.

+The two-digit prefixes were designed to be used to easily aggregate data through the use of prefix matching, and regions could be specified collectively by using the 000 code as a base to which the prefix would be added.
+For example, by prefixing 13 to Algeria's code, 012, to create the five-digit code 13 012, Algeria could be identified as being in North Africa (13 000), which is itself in Africa (10 000).

 One-digit suffixes were also permitted, to specify statistics of subdivisions of countries.
-For example, by suffixing 5 to the code for the United Kingdom to create the four-digit code 8265, Scotland could be represented as a subdivision of the United Kingdom.
-Additional suffixes could be used to represent the other constituent units of the UK.
+For example, by suffixing 5 to the code for the United Kingdom 826 to create the four-digit code 826 5, Scotland could be represented as a subdivision of the United Kingdom.